 Just like humans, our furry companions often experience mobility issues later in life.
 Many pets develop arthritis, which makes it painful to navigate stairs and furniture.
 All of a sudden, owners might notice their senior pet bumping into the coffee table or tripping over objects left on the floor.
 Stiff joints, visual impairments and other disabilities are all normal parts of the aging process.

-As a loving pet parent, there are many adjustments you can make around the house to help your senior dog or cat overcome their physical limitations.
+As a loving pet parent, there are many adjustments you can make around the house to help your senior dog overcome their physical limitations.
 Here are some ways to increase your pet’s mobility and comfort as they enter this new chapter of their life.